PromInc/organic-search-analytics/README.md

   5. Set the **Permision** dropdown to **Full**.
   6. Click the **Add** button.
   7. To grant access to other sites, click **Search Console** in the top left and repeat steps iii through vi, using the same email address in each step.
+7. Set configuration.
+Access the site on your web server and choose **Settings -> Create Configuration File**.
+Fill in the following fields and click **Save Configuration**.
+  - Database Host = the domain name of the MySQL database connection.
+If you are using XAMPP or MAMP this will be *localhost*.
+  - Database Username = the username to connect to the MySQL database.
+If you are using XAMPP or MAMP this will be *root*.
+  - Database Password = the password to connect to the MySQL database.
+If you are using XAMPP or MAMP this will be *root*.
+  - Database Name = the MySQL database name as defined in step 3.
+  - OOAuth 2.0 Email Address = the Google API Access email address from step 5.xv.
+  - OAuth 2.0 P12 File Name = The file name of the P12 file from step 5.xiv.